 The more you write down, the more ideas you’ll have until you find one or two that could solve the main problem.

-Once you run out of ideas, take a step back and highlight your favourite solutions to take forward and implement.
+Once you run out of ideas, take a step back and highlight your favorite solutions to take forward and implement.

 The 5 Why’s